avadev/Avalara-SDK-DotNet/docs/A1099/V2/FormsW9Api.md

             var requestParameters = new DeleteW9FormRequestSdk();
             requestParameters.Id = "id_example";  // string | Id of the form to delete
             requestParameters.AvalaraVersion = 2.0;  // string | API version
-            requestParameters.XCorrelationId = da693d21-9a72-4124-b137-a6f0ee36146f;  // string | Unique correlation Id in a GUID format
+            requestParameters.XCorrelationId = b6afff81-a99d-4378-a168-da4c4c0dc8f4;  // string | Unique correlation Id in a GUID format (optional)
+            requestParameters.XAvalaraClient = Swagger UI; 22.1.0;  // string | Identifies the software you are using to call this API.
+For more information on the client header, see [Client Headers](https://developer.avalara.com/avatax/client-headers/) . (optional)

             try
             {